anibalsande/Group5-UDC-Seneca/README.md

    The predicted Target value appears in the **Predicción** field (Figure 11, Box 4).

 ### Saving and loading models
-After creating your model, you can save it from the Model Results window and reload at a later time.
+After creating your model, you can save it from the Model tab and reload at a later time.

 **To save a model**
-1. From the Model Results window, select Save model.
+1. From the Model tab, select **Save model** (Figure 11, Box 5).
 2. Navigate to the location where you want to save.
-3. Enter your desired file name and select Save.
+3. Enter your desired file name and select **Save**.
    The file saves with a .joblib extension, and a dialog box appears to inform you of the successful save.
 4. Select **OK**.